Tag Archives: thermal

 Euro Optic sells an excellent selection of thermal optics

-The TigIR is easily mounted using a clip-on picatinny rail clamp, but there are other options such as scope-bell clamps as well as observation eyepieces to use the unit alone.
-The four batteries should power the unit for ten hours according to the manufacturer, though in my experience I would not expect it to last near that long in this kind of cold.
+The TigIR is easily mounted using a clip-on picatinny rail clamp.
+There are other options such as scope-bell clamps as well as observation eyepieces to use the unit alone.
+The four batteries should power the unit for ten hours according to the manufacturer.
+Though in my experience I would not expect it to last near that long in this kind of cold.

 Shop different Mounting accessories here and here.